-- Tracking the location and maintenance of storm drains should be tracked using a database and spatial referencing system (e.g., Global Positioning System, Geographic Information System).
+- Tracking the location and maintenance of storm drains is tracked using a database and spatial referencing system (e.g., Global Positioning System, Geographic Information System) as well as with a project management/asset management software.
 Additionally, knowing the type and era of the storm drain system may be of use since some inlets/catch basins are designed to be self-cleaning while others have some trapping capacity. - Frequency Catch basins should be inspected and cleaned out according to their priority (see priority matrix in Appendix B): - Priority A Catch basins to be cleaned annually. - Priority B Catch basins to be cleaned at least once every two years. - Priority C Catch basins to be cleaned less frequently than A & B. - Technology the four common methods of cleaning catch basins are described in Table 3-9. - Staff Training operators need to be properly trained in catch basin maintenance including waste collection and disposal methods.
 Staff should also be trained to report water quality problems and illicit discharges. - Material Disposal since catch basin waste may contain hazardous material, it should be tested and disposed of accordingly.
 Maintenance personnel should keep a log of the amount of sediment collected and the removal date at the catch basin.